buenrostrolab/FigR/README.md

 ### What reference genomes does FigR currently support?

 FigR currently has built in support for human reference genomes hg19 and hg38, and mouse reference genome mm10.
-We will soon provide support for user-defined input genome objects (has to be supported by the `BSgenome` suite of packages) as well as TSS gene objects (of class `GRanges`).
+We will soon provide support for user-defined input genome objects (has to be supported by the `BSgenome` suite of packages) as well as objects with TSS coordinates per gene (of class `GRanges`).
 Users are responsible for ensuring the right reference genome object is paired with the appropriate TSS gene object, if specified

 # About